hugocruzlfc/hugocruzlfc/README.md

 # 👋 Welcome to my GitHub Profile  ⚙️ 👨🏻‍💻 🚀

 Hello!
-I'm [Hugo Cruz], a [Full Stack Programmer] passionate about [Web Development].
+I'm Hugo Cruz, a Full Stack Programmer passionate about Web Development.
 Below you'll find information about my skills and some of the projects I've worked on.

 ## Skills